dannypz97/College-Projects/README.md

 # College-Projects
 This repo hosts all the projects I've created while pursuing my B.E..

 Do look at my Round Robin Scheduling project - I consider it one of the more challenging projects I've undertaken since it required a fair bit of thinking and tinkering and tweaking to come up with the animation algorithm.
-Watching the processes move across the screen in sync still makes me proud.